mana-ethereum/ethereumex/README.md

 This is WIP code meant to complete integration testing

 TODO:
-- [ ] geth docker container for testing consistency
+- [ ] geth truffle box for testing consistency
 - [ ] method by method review of ethereum API
 - [ ] IPC Methods allowed
 - [ ] integrate abi library for encoding data to test eth_call

 ## Installation
 Add Ethereumex to your `mix.exs` dependencies: